dcs-liberation/dcs_liberation/docs/modding/fuel-consumption-measurement.md

 of the runway.
 Hold short and note the remaining fuel below.

 Follow a typical takeoff pattern for the aircraft.
-For the F/A-18C, this might be AB takeoff, reduce to MIL at 350KIAS, and maintian 350KIAS/0.85 mach until cruise altitude (angles 25).
+For the F/A-18C, this might be AB takeoff, reduce to MIL at 350KIAS, and maintain 350KIAS/0.85 mach until cruise altitude (angles 25).

 Once you reach angels 25, pause the game.
 Note your remaining fuel below and